inbravo/togaf-feature-set/README.md

 - Better return on existing investment, reduced risk for future investment
 - Faster, simpler, and cheaper procurement

-## What specifically would prompt the development of an Enterprise Architecture?
+## What would prompt the development of an Enterprise Architecture?
 - Preparation for business transformation needs
 - Any radical infrastructure changes initiates
-- Often key stake holders identify areas of change required in order for new business goals to be met.
-The role of the architect is to address their concerns

 ## What is an architecture framework?
-- An architecture framework is a foundational structure, or set of structures, which can be used for developing a broad range of different architectures.
+- An architecture framework is a foundational structure, or set of structures, which can be used for developing different architectures
 - It should describe a method for designing a target state of the enterprise in terms of a set of building blocks
 - It should contain a set of tools and provide a common vocabulary
-- It should also include a list of recommended standards and compliant products that can be used to implement the building blocks.
+- It should also include a list of recommended standards and compliant products that can be used to implement the building blocks

+## The Value of a architecture framework
+- Avoids the initial panic when the scale of the task becomes apparent and provides a practical starting point for an architecture project
+- Systematic **'Codified Common Sense'**

+## Why use the TOGAF standard as a framework for Enterprise Architecture?
+- The TOGAF standard provides a best practice framework for adding value, and enables the organization to build workable and economic solutions which address their business issues and needs

+## TOGAF origins
+- A customer initiative
+- Originally based on TAFIM (US DoD)
+- A **Framework** not **Architecture** to develop architectures to meet different business needs

+## What Kind of Architecture Does the TOGAF Standard Deal With?
+(BDAT)
+- **Business architecture**: defines the business strategy, governance, organization, and key business processes
+- **Data architecture**: describes the structure of an organization's logical and physical data assets and data management resources
+- **Application architecture**: provides a blueprint for the applications to be deployed, their interactions, and their relationships to the core business processes
+- **Technical architecture**: describes the logical software and hardware capabilities that are required to support the deployment of business, data, and application services

+## Architecture Development Method
+- A compresensive general method of enterprise architecture (EA) development, based on best practices
+- Complementary to, not competing with, other frameworks
+- Vendor, tool and technology neutral
+- Avoids re-inventing the wheel
+- Business IT alignment